 These one-off online forums are targeted at particular groups of students to volunteer to take part who may have a specific insight into a topic.
 Like other forums they will be open for around two weeks to enable students to respond to a series of questions and take part in the discussion.

 Online forums offering an opportunity for students studying particular subject areas (or Open or Access qualifications) to be consulted by the relevant academic area.
-Boards of Studies are expected to organise at least one student consultative forum in every academic year.
-If you are eligible to take part in any upcoming BoS student consultations you will receive a direct email inviting you to get involved.
+Boards of Studies are expected to organise at least one student consultation forum in every academic year.
+If you are eligible to take part in any upcoming Boards of Studies student consultations you will receive a direct email inviting you to get involved.

-A series of face-to-face and Adobe Connect meetings providing an opportunity for students to discuss key topics.
+A series of face-to-face and online (Adobe Connect/Microsoft Teams) meetings providing an opportunity for students to discuss key topics.
 These are a great opportunity to meet other OU student and staff and are held periodically across multiple locations across England, Ireland, Scotland and Wales.
-There are between 20 and 50 places available for students at each meeting and face-to-face are conducted by staff in workshop style.
-There is also an annual Online International Students Consultative Meeting - an online forum to seek the views of international students on matters affecting their studies.
+There are between 20 and 50 places available for students at each meeting and face-to-face meetings are conducted by staff in a workshop style.
+There is also an annual Online International Students Consultation Meeting - an online forum to seek the views of international students on matters affecting their studies.